g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 Valid EO test with JUnit is a
 [single statement of assertion](https://www.yegor256.com/2017/05/17/single-statement-unit-tests.html).

-But threre're few issues with test methods which I see:
+But threre are a few issues with test methods which I see:
  - you can't control execution flow programmatically - you need to use some magic flags in `pom.xml`, but it's black magic)
  - you don't know how, when and why your test will be called.
  It's like a "Spring" of unit testing.
- The framework find classes dynamically via reflection, parses annotations and decide how to call your test methods
+ The framework finds classes dynamically via reflection, parses annotations and decides how to call your test methods
  - test case is not an object, but a bunch of procedures.
 You can't control test case instantiation: you can't inject anything via constructor, you can't use composition, etc.
- - there're no single entry point (like `main()` method for Java apps), you need to rely on names of test classes.
+ - there is no single entry point (like `main()` method for Java apps), you need to rely on names of test classes.

 ## Single object unit test

-With that in mind we can rethink all unit testing from test methods to test object, where target and matcher will be the state of test-case object:
+With that in mind we can rethink all unit testing from test methods to a test object, where the target and the matcher will be the state of a test-case object:

 ```java
 class SimpleTestCase<T> implements TestCase {